OIT - Knowledge Base

 - The CCE Committee reports to the Provost.
 At least once each year, the committee will report to the Faculty Senate and the Provost on progress and issues related to the CCE.
 Appeals of CCE Committee decisions are directed to the Provost for final action.

-The Committee is advisory to the Provost who provides oversight of the Committee.
+The Committee is advisory to the Provost who has ultimate oversight of the Committee charge.

 The committee will help develop, implement and maintain projects and plans for land stewardship, for example: